Friction Reduction for Growth: Cloud Gaming on Smart TVs

 Impact:

-We redesigned the controller setup flow and launched Game Breaks free, remote-playable games that lowered entry barriers.
-While bundling a controller wasn’t approved, we secured a third-party partnership to include controllers in select promos, boosting accessibility and broadening appeal.
+We redesigned the controller setup flow and launched the GameBreaks app with free, remote-playable TV games to lower the entry barrier.
+We also introduced Samsung Original Games, including The Six.
+I was the sole researcher and ran end-to-end usability for The Six and other originals.
+While a bundled controller wasn’t approved, we secured a third-party promo partnership to include controllers in select offers, improving accessibility and broadening appeal.